aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/installation/v150-Upgrade.md

     -   this step populates the DynamoDB tables (`PBMMAccel-cidr-vpc-assign` and `PBMMAccel-cidr-subnet-assign`) with your EXISTING utilized CIDR ranges using the upgrade script a second time _after_ the upgrade is complete.
     -   Using the converted version of your config file (update-config.json)

-        -   Validate you are happy with the `pool` names assigned to each vpc and subnet throughout the config file.
+        -   Validate you are happy with the `pool` names assigned to each VPC and subnet throughout the config file.
 Update as appropriate, pool names can be any alpha-numeric string, but a subnets pool must match one of its VPCs pools.
         -   Locate the python conversion script and review its readme [here](https://github.com/aws-samples/aws-secure-environment-accelerator/tree/main/reference-artifacts/Custom-Scripts/Update-Scripts/v1.3.8_to_v1.5.0)
         -   To load DynamoDB with your CIDR ranges, execute: (online, requires credentials to the Organization Management account)